FLHDE/freelancer-text-strings-revision/README.md

 textconv = "iconv -f utf-16 -t utf-8"
 ```

 Then make the desired changes in the `.frc` files in `/resources` with the use of a text editor that supports UTF-16 like [Notepad++](https://notepad-plus-plus.org/downloads/).
-Once you've made all your changes, run the `compile-tss` command in the root of this project, and you'll find all the compiled `.dll` files in `/output`.
+Once you've made all your changes, run the `compile-tsr` command in the root of this project, and you'll find all the compiled `.dll` files in `/output`.

-It's also possible to decompile the `.dll` resource files by placing them in output/EXE and running the `decompile-tss` command in the root of this project.
+It's also possible to decompile the `.dll` resource files by placing them in output/EXE and running the `decompile-tsr` command in the root of this project.

 ## Installation instructions
 ### Freelancer Mod Manager v1.3